parvatsapkota/kickstarter/README.md

 # Kickstarter Analysis
-Overview:<br> Here, I tried to determine what factors might lead to the success or failure of crowdfunding campaigns.
-For that, I used the Kickstarter data.
-I got the data from Kaggle, and performed analysis using R. My analysis can be found in the final draft file. <br>
+<br> Here, I was interested in finding out factors responsible for success or failure of crowdfunding campaigns.
+I determined various factors by downloading the data from Kaggle, cleaning it using Excel, and performing analysis using R. My analysis can be found in the final draft file. <br>